sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 The analysis of the read count data will be done on an RStudio instance, using the R language and some relevant [Bioconductor](http://bioconductor.org/) libraries.

-As you start your session on the RStudio server, please make sure that you know where your data is situated with respect to your **working directory** (use `getwd()` and `setwd()` to respectively : know what your working is, and change it as necessary).
+As you start your session on the RStudio server, please make sure that you know where your data is situated with respect to your **working directory** (use `getwd()` and `setwd()` to respectively : know what your working directory is, and change it as necessary).